 Arrowtown Museum The iconic former BNZ building in Arrowtown was built in 1875, and now houses the Lakes District Museum.
 Designed by the notable Robert Lawson, and built during a

 Dalefield Panoramic House has a simple and modern design with panoramic views of the snow-capped mountains from the first floor.
 The house features a plain roof but is highlighted by a featured zinc cladding.
 As with many projects the devil is in the detail.
 For this one the zinc work around the eyebrows on the first-floor level, particularly around the balcony areas, presented many challenges.
 The finished product looks clean and sharp and the use of zinc, with its unique colouring, helps this modern house to blend into the surrounding, beautiful environment.

 Profile: Single lock standing seam

-Located on the cliff tops above St. Clair Beach in Dunedin / Otepoti, the client’s brief was for a sculptural and engaging two-bedroom home, to showcase her art collection while also accommodating visiting family.
+Located on the cliff tops above St. Clair Beach in Dunedin / Otepoti, the client’s brief was for a sculptural and engaging two-bedroom home, to showcase her art collection while